Michael V. Norgard, Ph.D.

-Dr. Norgard is listed as the lead inventor on five United States patents related to syphilis diagnosis.
+Dr. Norgard is listed as the lead inventor on five U.S. patents related to syphilis diagnosis.
 In his Lyme disease work, Dr. Norgard was the first to report on an alternative sigma factor (RpoN-RpoS) regulatory network in B. burgdorferi.
 This regulatory cascade governs the expression of key borrelial virulence factors (particularly outer membrane lipoproteins), and its discovery has set the stage for understanding many aspects of differential antigen expression by B. burgdorferi, particularly as it pertains to B. burgdorferi's life cycle in both its arthropod (tick) and mammalian hosts (including human infection).
 It is the first example of an alternative sigma factor cascade that regulates virulence expression in a bacterial pathogen.

 More recently, Dr. Norgard has been engaged in national biodefense work on Francisella tularensis (agent of tularemia), a biosafety level-3 pathogen of importance to potential bioterrorism-related activities.
 This work has included the identification and characterization of F. tularensis outer membrane proteins and lipoproteins, as well as the development of an acellular (outer membrane vesicle) vaccine that has very high efficacy in both mouse and rat models of tularemia.

 Dr. Norgard has 30 years of experience in training graduate students, postdoctoral fellows, clinical fellows, medical students, and visiting scientists.

 He was the former Chair of UT Southwestern's Molecular Microbiology Graduate Program.
-He currently is PI/Director of an NIH-funded Molecular Microbiology Training Grant.
-He is a member of the Molecular Microbiology Graduate Program and serves on the dean's (Medical School) Advisory Committee, UT Southwestern Curriculum Committee (oversight, review, and planning), and the dean's Basic Science Education Committee (six-year planning committee).
+He currently is Principle Investigator/Director of an NIH-funded Molecular Microbiology Training Grant.
+He is a member of the Molecular Microbiology Graduate Program and serves on the Medical School Dean's Advisory Committee, UT Southwestern Curriculum Committee (oversight, review, and planning), and the Dean's Basic Science Education Committee (six-year planning committee).